This policy relates to Sections 74-75 of the Residential Tenancies Act 2010 and the Housing Pathways Transfer Policy.

-The purpose of this policy is to guide Southern Cross Housing (SCH) staff on assessing applications for recognition as a tenant by occupants of a social housing property.
+The purpose of this policy is to guide SCH staff on assessing applications for recognition as a tenant by occupants of a Social Housing property.

-This policy applies to all SCH social housing tenancies.
+This policy applies to SCH Social Housing tenancies.

 Under Section 74 of the Residential Tenancies Act 2010, a tenant may transfer their tenancy to another person or sub-let the premises to another person if the landlord gives written consent to the transfer or sub-letting.
 SCH has the right to withhold consent.

-Regional Managers or Senior Housing Officers are responsible for approving recognition as a tenant applications.
+Tenancy Team Managers or Senior Housing Officers are responsible for approving Recognition as a Tenant applications.